 Lincoln A. Mitchell

-Lincoln Mitchell is a political analyst, pundit and writer based in New York City and San Francisco.
-Lincoln works on democracy and governance related issues in the former Soviet Union, Eastern Europe, the Caribbean, the Middle East, Africa and Asia.
+Lincoln Mitchell is a political analyst, pundit, and writer based in New York City and San Francisco.
+Dr. Mitchell works on democracy and governance-related issues in the former Soviet Union, Eastern Europe, the Caribbean, the Middle East, Africa, and Asia.
 He also works with businesses and NGOs globally, particularly in the former Soviet Union.
-Lincoln writes and speaks about US politics as well, and was the national political correspondent for The New York Observer from 2014-2016.
-Lincoln was on the faculty of Columbia University's School of International Affairs from 2006-2013 and retains an affiliation with Columbia's Arnold A. Saltzman Institute of War and Peace Studies.
+Dr. Mitchell writes and speaks about U.S. politics as well and was the national political correspondent for The New York Observer from 2014 to 2016.
+Dr. Mitchell was a member of the faculty of Columbia University's School of International and Public Affairs from 2006 to 2013 and retains an affiliation with Columbia's Arnold A. Saltzman Institute of War and Peace Studies.
 In addition, he worked for years as a political consultant advising and managing domestic political campaigns.

-Lincoln earned his B.A. from UC Santa Cruz and his Ph.D from Columbia University.
+Dr. Mitchell earned his BA from the University of California, Santa Cruz, and his PhD from Columbia University.